barackm/micro-reddit/README.md

 ## Getting Started

-**To get the local coppy of this project you just need to clone it by running the following command from your terminal `git clone https://github.com/barackm/micro-reddit.git`**
+**To get the local copy of this project you just need to clone it by running the following command from your terminal `git clone https://github.com/barackm/micro-reddit.git`**

 # Installation

 After you have cloned the repository, you need to install all the available gems by running the command `bundle install` from the root of the project.
+And for creating the DB via rails run `db:create` and migrate it via run `rails db:migrate`

 ### Setup